-Chichester City Council have 20 elected Councillors who serve the four wards (North, South, East and West) of the... read more»
+Chichester City Council has 18 elected Councillors who serve the five wards (North, South, East, West and Central) of... read more»

 Each year the Annual Return is inspected by an external auditor.
 The audited Annual Return for year ended 31 March... read more»